eudoxia0/eudoxia0.github.io/article/_posts/2023-02-01-shells-are-two-things.md

 The fundamental problem of shells is they are required to be two things.

-1. **A high-frequency REPL**, which requires terseness, short command names, little to no syntax, implicit rather than explicit, in order to minimize the REPL cycle duration.
+1. **A high-frequency REPL**, which requires terseness, short command names, little to no syntax, implicit rather than explicit, so as to minimize the duration of REPL cycles.
-2. **A programming language**, which requires readable and maintainable syntax, static types, modules, visibiliy, declarations, explicit configuration rather than implicit conventions.
+2. **A programming language**, which requires readable and maintainable syntax, static types, modules, visibility, declarations, explicit configuration rather than implicit conventions.

 And you can't do both.
-You can't be explicit and implicit, you can't be terse and readable in the large.
+You can't be explicit and implicit, you can't be terse and readable, you can't be flexible and robust.

-Shells optimize the former case, because if instead of `cat beef.txt | grep "lasagna" | sort -n | uniq` you had to write:
+Shells optimize the former case, so that you can write `cat beef.txt | grep "lasagna" | sort -n | uniq` instead of:

 ```python
 with open(Path("beef.txt")) as stream: